Lectionary Bible Studies and Sermons

 v1.
 In the opening verse, John witnesses the transformation of all things - a new heaven and a new earth.

 v6.
-The prophetic vision has now ended and the one who is the beginning of all things and the end of all things, makes a promise to his suffering people: life-giving water is theirs at journey's end.
+The one who is the beginning of all things and the end of all things, now makes a promise to his suffering people: life-giving water is theirs at journey's end.

 v7.
 The believer, who holds onto their faith in Christ, is assured victory.

 v8.
 For those without faith, eternal death awaits them.
-A list of eight examples is supplied.
-Sadly, we will toy with many of these evils during our Christian walk, but here they serve to describe a life lived in constant rebellion against the living God, rather than just a passing flirtation.
+A list of eight sins serves to illustrate those lost to paradise.
+Sadly, we will toy with many of these evils during our Christian walk and so we are reminded that our standing before God is wholly of grace.

 Discussion